 File Type | Description |

-| Files are stored as text, with revisions as reverse deltas. |
+text | Files are stored as text, with revisions as reverse deltas.
+Line endings are automatically translated between operating systems. |

-| Files are stored as binary, with revisions stored as complete files. |
+binary | Files are stored as binary, with revisions stored as complete files.
+Binary files are compressed on the server by default to save space. |

 File Type Modifiers

 Modifiers are what really matters when it comes to your typemap.
 They allow you to designate different functionality.
-For example, one of the most important features in Helix Core is exclusive locking.
+For example, one of the most important features in P4 is exclusive locking.
 This allows a user to check out a file and prevent other people from overriding their work.
 It is best practice when working on game engine files to always check it out and lock it.
 But this feature is not enabled as a default.
 The modifier is what makes this happen.

 We will list a few types of modifiers here, but you can find a more complete list in the documentation.
 Note: After the filetype you can add flags with a +